 The current fleet is made up of the C/S Skagerrak, Polar king and the barges UR141 and EB32.
 And this is set to grow with a new state-of-the-art vessel - CLV Nexans Aurora.

-CLV Nexans Aurora, the newest planned addition to the fleet, is part of Nexans’ recently announced initiative to reinforce its manufacturing and installation capacities to meet the growing demand for high voltage (HV) cabling systems - particularly those for interconnectors and offshore wind projects worldwide.
-It will have the ability to operate even in the most severe of weather conditions and has a 10 000-tons capacity turntable.
-The laying equipment will allow it to perform complex installation operations of flexible products, including power cables and umbilicals, in shallow and deep water.
+CLV Nexans Aurora, the newest addition to the fleet, is part of Nexans’ recently announced initiative to reinforce its manufacturing and installation capacities to meet the growing demand for high voltage (HV) cabling systems - particularly those for interconnectors and offshore wind projects worldwide.
+It has the ability to operate even in the most severe of weather conditions and has a 10 000-tons capacity turntable.
+The laying equipment allows it to perform complex installation operations of flexible products, including power cables and umbilicals, in shallow and deep water.